Careful, here comes a pretty big rant. Read at your own risk.

 This means that a huge majority of all goods and services available in the country will instantly get more expensive.
 Maybe by 10%, maybe by 50%, maybe by 200%.

 Everybody deserves a living wage?
 That might be what you think, but in that scenario, everybody gets a living wage for about a week.
 Then, the cost of life climbed so much, that you’re back to square one.
-The American dollar also dropped in value in the process.
+The currency in your country also dropped in value in the process.

 Now let’s talk about option 4.
 Option 4 is completely unavailable to small family businesses, which means the least “evil” of all the owners have less options and will get hurt more.